Staff Member Allegedly Takes Harassment Training Course for NY Governor Cuomo

-- A former Cuomo aide alleges Cuomo refused to take the mandatory harassment training and instead had another staff member do so for him, while signing off on completing the training as required.
+- A former Cuomo aide alleges Cuomo refused to take the mandatory harassment training and instead had another staff member do so for him while signing off on completing the training as required.

 In 2019 New York Governor Andrew Cuomo signed legislation strengthening the state’s protections against sexual harassment for employees.
-When he signed that law, odds are good Cuomo never thought he would become the subject of an intense investigation and allegations that threaten his position as the head of that state.
-But in 2021, Cuomo has become the subject of allegations by current and former aides alleging he engaged in misconduct when he leered at a current aide’s breasts and groped a former aide in the Executive Mansion.
+When he signed that law, the odds are good Cuomo never thought he would become the subject of an intense investigation and allegations that threatened his position as the head of that state.
+But in 2021, Cuomo became the subject of allegations by current and former aides alleging he engaged in misconduct when he leered at a current aide’s breasts and groped a former aide in the Executive Mansion.
 Ironically, these incidents are more likely to lead to liability for sexual harassment under the law Cuomo signed in 2019, which changed one factor in assessing harassment liability from “severe and pervasive misconduct” to conduct “beyond petty slights and trivial inconveniences.”
 Should the allegations against Cuomo prove true, it is very likely that he will be found liable for sexual harassment and (among other things) need to resign from his position.

 The allegations against Andrew Cuomo should alert leaders of all organizations to the importance of promoting and following a culture of respect and zero tolerance for harassment.
-Syntrio is available to help your organization formulate a plan to not just comply with the harassment training requirements in your state, but also to go above and beyond compliance by implementing a full-scale program of workplace civility, respect, and diversity, equity and inclusion training that supplements your harassment and discrimination obligations.
+Syntrio is available to help your organization formulate a plan to not just comply with the harassment training requirements in your state but also to go above and beyond compliance by implementing a full-scale program of workplace civility, respect, diversity, equity, and inclusion training that supplements your harassment and discrimination obligations.
 We invite you to contact a member of our staff at your earliest convenience so that you can see how our products can meet your needs.